Understanding Your Home’s Water Pressure Regulator (PRV)

 How does a water pressure regulator work?

-The water pressure regulator operates using a simple but effective mechanism involving a spring-loaded diaphragm.
-As high-pressure water from the street enters your home, it pushes against this diaphragm.
-When the pressure is excessively high, the diaphragm compresses the internal spring, narrowing the valve opening and thus reducing the pressure of the water passing through.
+A water pressure regulator works with a straightforward but reliable design that uses a spring-loaded diaphragm.
+When high-pressure water enters your home from the street, it pushes against the diaphragm.
+If the pressure is too high, the diaphragm compresses the spring, narrowing the valve opening and reducing the water’s pressure before it moves through your plumbing.

 What does a water pressure regulator look like?